The question of getting into B2B content writing comes up frequently with our 30 Days or Less to Freelance Writing Success alumni.

 - Technology (IT Security, IT Software, Compliance)

-- Data Analytics (Big Data, Data Analytics in Healthcare, etc.)
+- Data Analytics (Analysis Software, Data Analytics in Healthcare, Retail, etc.)

-- Marketing (All topics have niche marketing requirements)
+- Marketing (All topics have niche marketing requirements, such as law, medicine, social media, etc.)

 - Business (Leadership, Human Resources, Organization)

-For example, I might look for a Healthcare Marketing company (a marketing agency that helps Healthcare organizations market themselves online).
+For example, I might want to write for a Healthcare Marketing company (a marketing agency that helps Healthcare organizations market themselves online).

-Then think of an article that the company should write for their clients, such as “How to use SEO to get more patients” or “Why you should use social media when marketing a healthcare company.”
+Then I’d think of an article that the company should write to attract clients, such as “How to use SEO to get more patients” or “Why you should use social media to build your hospital’s online community.”

 If you still feel you don’t have a good idea of where to start, check out your niche brands and read their blogs.